-According to the National Health Service, claustrophobia (an irrational fear of confined spaces), affects between 10% and 30% of the population and whilst the signs of claustrophobia are easy to identify, pinning down the exact cause is not so simple.
+According to the NHS, claustrophobia (an irrational fear of confined spaces), affects between 10% and 30% of the population and whilst the signs of claustrophobia are easy to identify, pinning down the exact cause is not so simple.
 As the definition suggests, the fear is usually irrational and can often take an individual by surprise in the most unexpected situations.
 In fact, it is a common misconception that the fear pertains only to the fear of being physically confined in an enclosed space.
-Claustrophobia sufferers may find themselves feeling equally anxious in a traffic jam or a crowded shopping centre as in a broken lift or MRI scanner.
+Claustrophobia sufferers may find themselves feeling equally anxious in a traffic jam or a crowded shopping centre, as in a broken lift or MRI scanner.
 Unfortunately, for the majority of sufferers, claustrophobia will dictate many aspects of their day to day lives.

 MRI and Claustrophobia

 For most claustrophobes, the idea of having an MRI scan will not be a pleasant one.
-If you ask a member of the public what MRI scans entail, then the majority of people will provide an explanation which includes at least one descriptive like ‘tunnel’, ‘dark’, ‘enclosed’ and ‘claustrophobic’.
-However, it is worth noting that the way people speak about MRI is often based upon what they have experienced, or more commonly, heard in the past.
-Everyone has a story about a friend of a friend and subsequently, MRI scans do have a certain reputation.
+If you ask the general public what an MRI scan may entail, then the majority of responders will provide an explanation which includes at least one descriptive from the following list – ‘tunnel’, ‘dark’, ‘enclosed’ and ‘claustrophobic’.
+However, it is worth noting that the way people speak about MRI is often not based upon what they have experienced themselves but have more commonly heard from others.
+Everyone has a story about a ‘friend of a friend’ and subsequently, MRI scans do have a certain reputation.
 Indeed, if there were a PR agency for medical procedures, then MRI would surely be its best customer!